ppy/osu-wiki/wiki/Help_Centre/en.md

 To upload your beatmap, go into the editor and hit `File` > `Upload Beatmap`.

-This will make your beatmap available for others to download on the website and create a dedicated thread for discussion.
+This will make your beatmap available for others to download on the website.
 Updating a map is the same process for a map that has already been uploaded.

 Each user has a limited number of maps they can simultaneously upload.
-Leaving a map inactive for a month (by not updating it or not posting in its thread) will send it to the Beatmap Graveyard.
-To update a graveyarded beatmap, you need to revive it first.
+Leaving a map inactive for a month (28 days), by not updating it, will send it to the [Beatmap Graveyard](/wiki/Graveyard).
+To revive a beatmap from the graveyard back into a Pending or WIP status, all you have to do is update it.

-##### The editor is telling me that beatmap you are trying to submit isn't yours!
+##### The editor is telling me the beatmap you are trying to submit isn't yours!

 **This can happen if the creator of the beatmap is not properly set within the beatmap files.**

 In the editor, click `File` in the menu, then `Open .osu file in Notepad`.
-Check the line `Creator:` and make sure that it's set to your exact username, capitalization included.
+Check the line `Creator:` under the `Metadata` section and make sure that it's set to your exact username, capitalization included.

-If it isn't, manually change it for every difficulty in your set, reload the map, and you should be able to submit it.
+If it isn't, manually change it for every difficulty in your beatmap set, reload the beatmap, and you should be able to submit it.

+If you are still having issues or want more information on this, have a read through the [BSS issues page](/wiki/Guides%2FBSS_Issues)

 #### I am an osu!supporter, but I don't have 10 pending slots!

 **The number of slots available depends on the number of ranked maps you have.**

-By default, every user has 2 pending slots.
-One slot is added for every ranked map the user owns, up to a total of 8 slots.
-Being a supporter grants 2 additional slots, from 4 (without ranked maps) up to a total of 10.
+By default, every user has 4 pending slots.
+One slot is added for every ranked beatmap the user owns (up to 2).
+Being a supporter grants you a total of 8 pending slots.
+One slot is added for every ranked beatmap the user owns (up to 4).

-#### How can I delete my map?
+#### How can I delete my beatmap?

 **The team does not take requests to manually delete uploaded beatmaps.**

-You can delete your beatmap yourself by waiting for it to decay to the beatmap Graveyard, which it will do so after a month without updates.
+You can delete your beatmap yourself by waiting for it to decay to the beatmap Graveyard, which it will do so after a month (28 days) without updates.

-Once your beatmap is in the Graveyard, you can delete it yourself by clicking the `Delete` button that appears next to the beatmap link.
+Once your beatmap is in the Graveyard, you can delete it yourself by going to the [Discussion page](/wiki/Beatmap_Discussion) of your beatmap and clicking the `Delete` button that appears on the right side of the screen after scrolling down.

 ---

 ## osu!store and merchandise

+**Note that these products are no longer available for purchase**

 ### osu!keyboard